Dzhokhar Dudayev: Assassination

 On 21 April 1996, while using a satellite phone, Dudayev was assassinated by two laser-guided missiles, after his location was detected by a Russian reconnaissance aircraft, which intercepted his phone call.
-At the time, Dudayev was talking to Konstantin Borovoy, a deputy of the State Duma in Moscow.
+At the time, Dudayev was talking to Konstantin Borovoi, a deputy of the State Duma in Moscow.
 Additional aircraft were dispatched (a single Su-24MR and a single Su-25) to locate Dudayev and fire a guided missile.
 Exact details of this operation have not been released by the Russian government.
 Russian reconnaissance planes in the area had been monitoring satellite communications for some time trying to match Dudayev's voice signature to the existing samples of his speech.
-It was claimed Dudayev was killed by a combination of an airstrike and a booby trap.
-He was 52 years old.

 The death of Dudayev was announced on the interrupted television broadcast by Shamil Basayev, the Chechen guerrilla commander.
-Dudayev was succeeded by his Vice-President Zelimkhan Yandarbiyev (as acting President) and then, after the 1997 popular elections, by his wartime Chief of Staff, Aslan Maskhadov.
+Dudayev was succeeded by his Vice-President Zelimkhan Yandarbiyev (as acting president) and then, after the 1997 popular elections, by his wartime Chief of Staff, Aslan Maskhadov.

 Dudayev was survived by his wife, Alla, and their sons.